 - 1) All full and part-time teaching staff will have written work agreements (contracts).
-Maintaining these documents is the responsibility of the Headmaster.
-The Board will approved all new or revised documents. - 2) Full-time teaching and administrative staff will be interviewed by the Board.
-Selection will be by two-thirds vote of the Board. - 3) Interviewing and selection of part-time teaching and support staff will be done by the administrative staff most directly involved in the supervision of those employees.
-The Board is to be informed of all support staff hirings. - 4) Written job descriptions are to be approved by the Board and used in the hiring process. - 5) A candidate is not an employee until he has signed the appropriate work agreements and documents for his position. - 6) The Oaks requires all staff members to be Christians, adhering to The Oaks Statement of Faith.
-Otherwise there is no discrimination on the basis of race, color, national origin, age, sex, or physical disabilities provided the person is able to fulfill all requirements of the position. - 7) The Headmaster will establish the work calendar for all staff each year, as well as the times of all regular workdays.
+Maintaining these documents is the responsibility of the Headmaster. - 2) Interviewing and selection of part-time teaching and support staff will be done by the administrative staff most directly involved in the supervision of those employees. - 3) A candidate is not an employee until he has signed the appropriate work agreements and documents for his position. - 4) The Oaks requires all staff members to be Christians, adhering to The Oaks Statement of Faith and Statement on Marriage and Human Sexuality.
+Otherwise there is no discrimination on the basis of race, color, national origin, age, sex, or physical disabilities - provided the person is able to fulfill all requirements of the position. - 5) The Headmaster will establish the work calendar for all staff each year, as well as the times of all regular workdays.